Papules (Skin Lesions) in Atopic Dermatitis

 - If the papules are caused by a viral infection, treatment is customized to the type of virus and may include antiviral medications, cryotherapy (the use of extreme cold to freeze the infected area), or topical treatment.3,4

 Phototherapy, which uses light waves directed at the skin, is a second-line treatment strategy.
-That is, it is only recommended for use after other treatments and lifestyle approaches have failed to improve symptoms of AD.
-Phototherapy is sometimes used as a maintenance therapy in people with chronic AD.8
+That is, it is only recommended for use after other treatments and lifestyle approaches have failed to improve symptoms of atopic dermatitis.
+Phototherapy is sometimes used as a maintenance therapy in people with chronic atopic dermatitis.8

 Other symptoms of atopic dermatitis

-In addition to papules, AD can cause a rash, scaly patches, weepy sores, itching, blisters, and a change in skin color.
+In addition to papules, atopic dermatitis can cause a rash, scaly patches, weepy sores, itching, blisters, and a change in skin color.
 Some people also experience eye symptoms or cracks behind the ears.
-Over time, the areas of skin affected by AD may become thickened.
+Over time, the areas of skin affected by atopic dermatitis may become thickened.